 - ACT techniques used by practitioners in the treatment of psychological disorders.

-- An overview of Behavioural Therapy (BT).
+- An overview of Behavioral Therapy (BT).

 - The applications of BT and how it can help clients facing a range of problems.

-- What is meant by the term “eating disorder."
+- What is meant by the term “eating disorder.